selkamand/sigverse/README.md

 Signature1 \* 0.2 + Signature2 \* 0.3 + Signature3 \* 0.5 = Simulated
 Decomposition that (hopefully) represents the observed decomposition

-We can visualise this ‘model’
+We can visualise this signature model as follows

 ``` r